zuo/unittest_expander/docs/reference.rst

                        _enable_exc_suppress_=False)

-      Returns a new :class:`param` instance being a clone of the current instance, with the specified context manager factory (and its arguments) attached.
+      Returns a new :class:`param` instance being a clone of the the instance we operate on, with the specified context manager factory (and its arguments) attached.

       By default, the possibility to suppress exceptions by returning a *true* value from context manager's :meth:`__exit__` is